 To be eligible under NRHP Criterion B for significance of an individual associated with the property, the person must be individually significant within the historic context of the resource.
 Research revealed one notable individual associated with the history of the NWHC during its period of significance beginning in 1978: Milton Friend, the first director of the facility.
 Friend developed the concept for the NWHC and is well known across the country for his contributions to wildlife conservation and environmental stewardship.
-He began his career as an assistant waterfowl biologist for Vermont Fish and Game in 1956, served as director of the NWHC from 1975 to 1998, and ended his career as the executive director of the Salton Sea Sciences Subcommittee for the U.S. Department of the Interior (Friend n.d.).
-Although Milton Friend's contributions to wildlife research are important to the field, the events that occurred at the NWHC as associated with the NWHC or do not rise to a level of exceptional significance as required under Criteria Consideration G. Additionally, properties associated with living persons are usually not eligible for inclusion in the NRHP as sufficient time has not passed to consider their significant within the respective historic context.
+He began his career as an assistant waterfowl biologist for Vermont Fish and Game in 1956, served as director of the NWHC from 1975 to 1998, and ended his career as the executive director of the

+Salton Sea Sciences Subcommittee for the U.S. Department of the Interior (Friend n.d.).
+Although Milton Friend's contributions to wildlife research are important to the field, the events that occurred at the NWHC as associated with Friend, and as evaluated above under Criterion A, are either only moderately associated with the NWHC or do not rise to a level of exceptional significance as required under Criteria Consideration G. Additionally, properties associated with living persons are usually not eligible for inclusion in the NRHP as sufficient time has not passed to consider their significant within the respective historic context.
 Therefore, the NWHC is recommended as not eligible under Criterion B as it does not meet the requirements for listing in the NRHP for associations with significant individuals.